kvasdopil/ui-gen/docs/MEMORY.md

 - Data structure: Use `ConversationPoint` type for storing prompt, HTML, title, and timestamp together
 - Storage abstraction: Use `Storage` interface from `src/lib/storage.ts` - can be swapped for backend easily
 - Screens are auto-saved to IndexedDB on every change, auto-loaded on mount
+- Viewport transform (camera position and zoom) is auto-saved with 500ms debounce, auto-loaded on mount
 - New screens are NOT auto-selected or auto-centered to prevent viewport disruption
 - Z-index: Newer screens appear above older ones; selected screens always on top
 - Duplicate API call prevention: `generationInProgressRef` tracks in-progress generations
 - Wheel event listener uses `{ passive: false }` to allow preventDefault for zoom
 - No default screen - page starts empty, user clicks to create first screen
+- Screen dragging: Unselected screens can be dragged; panning is disabled during drag; selected screens are non-draggable
+- Drag detection: Only mark as dragging after >5px movement to allow clicks to select; prevent panning as soon as `draggedScreenId` is set
+- Camera persistence: Viewport transform is persisted to IndexedDB in `viewportTransform` object store with key `"current"`
+- New screen creation: Two-click behavior - first click deselects, second click shows form (prevents accidental form triggers)
+- Conversation points: Incomplete points are replaced (not duplicated) when generation completes; modification prompts appear immediately in history